nadrama-com/netsy/README.md

 # Netsy

-Netsy is an [etcd](https://etcd.io/) alternative for Kubernetes clusters.
+Netsy is an [etcd](https://etcd.io/) alternative for Kubernetes which stores data in S3.

+Unlike etcd which uses the Raft consensus algorithm, the design of Netsy is inspired by PostgreSQL synchronous streaming replication, and by modern architectures of systems like Loki/Mimir and OpenObserve which use S3 (or S3-compatible) object storage for data persistence.

 Netsy was created by [Nadrama](https://nadrama.com).
 Nadrama helps you deploy containers, in your cloud account, in minutes.
 Nadrama uses Netsy in production for its Kubernetes clusters!

 ## Project Status

 We have released this repository as a developer preview and welcome your feedback!

 __Netsy is currently single-node only and not all features outlined in this README are necessarily implemented.
-Multi-node support is in development.__
+Multi-node support is in development - you can read/give feedback on the [spec here](https://docs.google.com/document/d/1wNdsiVe35uSLWfnvq6fZ5ftmUThVQMfj6zChKfjxN-g/edit?usp=sharing).__

 Nadrama is committed to Open Source - read more [here](https://nadrama.com/opensource).